 Guys can be pretty stubborn when it comes to their health.
 They often ignore signs and symptoms until their bodies break down or they’re diagnosed with a disease.

 It doesn’t need to be that way.
 You don’t have to be the guy who spends the second half of his life talking about how good the first half was.

 A man’s body reflects his standards.
 It sets an example for those around him, especially his kids.
-Without your health, you can only a contribute a faction of your potential.
+Without your health, you can only contribute a fraction of your potential.

-I’m not saying that every guy needs look like Wolverine, nor does he need to deadlift a car, or do a triathlon.
+I’m not saying that every guy needs to look like Wolverine, nor does he need to deadlift a car or do a triathlon.
 But if he has high standards, his health and fitness will reflect it.

 When I picture a “man’s man,” I visualize a guy who has vigor.

 He has a passion for life, which shows through in how he moves, how he looks, and in how he can respond, physically and mentally.

 If you’ve let yourself go, I hope this is your “wakeup call.”
 No matter what success you’ve had up to this point, if you don’t care for your physical and mental health, your success streak will eventually end.
 It could even come to a screeching halt, due to a major health problem.